 Question: What are the small tubes that are collected in Colonel Breed's H.Q.?
-General Warden seems to figure out what they are.
+General Warden seems to figure out who they are.

 Join the mailing list